For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 But before the Start of Term Feast was over Sirius Black had effortlessly claimed Peter’s place.
 And Peter never got it back.

 Peter, even at eleven, knew he was not a Leader.
 And, at eleven, Peter was not prepared to go into “Lone Agent” mode.
-He only really did it in the end in response to outside pressure.
+He only really did that in the end in response to outside pressure.

 Pettigrew is a lot more resourceful than anyone is admitting.
 His brain showed up late to the party, but when he had to he sometimes made up for lost time.
 Scabbers slept a lot.
 Peter seems to have woken up with a vengeance.